jpuk/python-simple-password-gen/README.md

- Alternatively generatePasswords.py can be used as a module from within your own script and will return a list of passwords.
+ Alternatively generatePasswords can be used as a module from within your own script and will return a list of passwords.

  All values are optional and will default to values predefined in the generatePasswords() function if none are provided.

  Example with options provided:

-    from generatePasswords import generate_passwords
+    import generatePasswords

+    password_generator = generatePasswords.PasswordGenerator()

-    password_list = generate_passwords(numberOfNouns = 1,
+    password_generator.generate_passwords(numberOfNouns = 1,
                                    number_of_verbs = 1,
                                    number_of_adverbs = 1,
                                    number_of_adectives = 1,